 JOHNSON: Pat Nolan has been working on those issues for 14 years.
 He's picking up a change in the atmosphere.

 PAT NOLAN: All these conservatives now are saying, gee, you know, we need to rethink this huge spending on crime.
 We need to hold the bureaucracy accountable for results.
 It's beginning to change the whole political equation on crime.

 JIM REAMS: I'm Jim Reams, Rockingham County attorney here in New Hampshire and president of the National District Attorneys Association.

 JOHNSON: Reams says his state dived head first into corrections reforms about six months ago.
 But he's got a warning: those reforms haven't worked out quite like the activists promised.

 REAMS: The problems in New Hampshire have to do with the fact that they didn't fund any system for the maintenance and the monitoring of people in the community.
 They just started dumping them out with the predictable results.

 JOHNSON: Predictable results.
 That means more crime, adds Jim Pasco of the national office of the Fraternal Order of Police.

-Mr. JIM PASCO (Fraternal Order of Police): If something needs to be done, it needs to be done at the front end, before the crimes are committed.
+JIM PASCO: If something needs to be done, it needs to be done at the front end, before the crimes are committed.
 This is a sociological, a societal problem.